imbforge/DistancePlotter/README.md

 - or add second criteria as "add" button and produce a selection list
 - (done) statistics to identify significantly different distributions (Mann-Whitney-U test)
 - print filter criteria and plotting command line, if plot is saved to file for more facile reproduction
-- density should call coord_cartesian
+- (done) density should call coord_cartesian
-- put IMB logo
+- (done) put IMB logo
 - add plotting option categorized dot plot (similar to box plot, but points instead of boxes)
+- add sanity checks for input files